 If you are debugging script code, right-click within the Code Editor and choose Set Next Statement from the context menu.

 If you are debugging a keyword test, right-click within the Keyword Test editor and choose Set Next Operation from the context menu.

 TestComplete will change the currently executed line or keyword test operation to the specified line or operation.

-Since script debugger cannot step through individual statements within a script line, it will execute the whole line, to which you jump.
+Since the script debugger cannot step through individual statements within a script line, it will execute the whole line to which you jump.